top of page

 Executives increasingly turn to private blood testing to better understand their health.

-However, without clinical interpretation and context, blood tests alone rarely provide meaningful answers.
+The promise of a comprehensive blood test sounds appealing but without clinical interpretation and context, blood tests alone rarely provide meaningful answers.

 comprehensive blood test london biomarkers metabolic health testing